 You don’t even have to love fashion to respect the artistic prowess and creative energy designers put into the clothes they present.
 You don’t even have to respect celebrities to appreciate the shocking impression their physical presence leaves on a newcomer like me.
 You don’t even have to like to party to file a private concert on top of a New York parking garage as one of the most fun of your life.

-So I guess you could call me a sucker, because if my deadlines, anxiety and imposter syndrome had me primed to lose my shit during fashion week, my love for fashion, culture and dancing on rooftops left me just as vulnerable to lose my mind.
+So I guess you could call me a sucker, because if my deadlines, anxiety, and imposter syndrome had me primed to lose my shit during fashion week, my revery for style, culture, and dancing on rooftops left me just as vulnerable to lose my mind.

 Feature photograph from BFA courtesy of Hellesy.